The Minimal Axion Minimal Linear $\sigma$ Model: Concluding Remarks

 The analysis of the PQ GB phenomenology reveals two possible scenarios: a light QCD axion or a heavy ALP.
 In the first case, the axion mass is expected in the range $[\text{meV},\,\text{keV}]$ and the strong bounds present on the axion coupling to two photons require that its characteristic scale $f_a\sim f_s$ must be larger than $10^5\TeV$, strongly suppressing all its interactions.
 This model represents a minimal invisible axion construction, where the EWSB mechanism is non-linearly realised and the physical Higgs particle arises as a GB.
 As can be realised from Eqs.~(\ref{renparameters})-(\ref{lambda&fRfs}), invisible axion models are, in general, strongly fine-tuned.
 In fact, the typical $SO(5)/SO(4)$ breaking scale of the effective theory obtained integrating out the heavy degrees of freedom ``naturally runs'' to the highest scale, $f_R \sim f_s$, reintroducing the EW hierarchy problem, $\xi \ll 1$.
 Alternatively, the tuning $\lsp=0$ can be introduced: this is, however, rather unnatural as no symmetry protects it.

 In the second scenario, the ALP typically has a much larger mass, independent from the value of its characteristic scale.
-The benchmark $m_a=1\GeV$ and $f_s=200\TeV$ has been considered for concreteness.
-Such an ALP would be free from the strong bounds on $a\gamma\gamma$ and it is likely to be detected at LHC, the best sensitivity being on the $aWW$ and $aZZ$ couplings, while no signals are expected in flavour observables such as meson decays.
-Values of $f_s$ close to $200\TeV$ introduce a mild fine-tuning on the model, compared to the one that may be encountered in traditional axion models.
-To obtain more natural ALP models, the minimality conditions stated in this analysis should be, in some way, relaxed, attempting to suppress the $aWW$ and $aZZ$ couplings (see Ref.~\cite{USFUTURE} for such possibility).
+The benchmark $m_a=1\GeV$ and $f_s=1\TeV$ has been considered for concreteness as it passes the bounds on the axion coupling to photons.
+This ALP is likely to be detected both at LHC and at Belle-II, the best sensitivity being on the $aWW$ coupling.
+Moreover, values of $f_s$ close to $1\TeV$ do not introduce any fine-tuning on the model, contrary to what occurs in QCD axion models.